Introduction to the Victorian Period

 This event was the brainchild of Victoria's husband, Prince Albert, and was designed to provide a showcase for the world's most advanced inventions, manufactures and works of art.
 It was housed in the massive 19-acre Crystal Palace, designed by Joseph Paxton.
 The event attracted almost six million visitors during the five summer months it was open.
 Many ordinary people travelled to London for the first time on cheap-rate excursion trains.

 The Crimean War was fought between the Russians and an alliance of the British, French and Turks who feared Russian expansion in the Balkans.
-Notable battles included those at Sebastopol, Balaclava (which saw the infamous Charge of the Light Brigade) and Inkerman.
+Notable battles were fought at Sebastopol, Balaclava (which saw the infamous Charge of the Light Brigade) and Inkerman.
 Russia was forced to sue for peace, and the war was ended by the Treaty of Paris in March 1856.
 British troops casualties were as much from poor equipment and medical care as from fighting the Russians.

-Charles Darwin's masterwork, which argued that all species evolved on the basis of natural selection, resulted from more than 20 years' research following a five-year journey around Cape Horn in HMS "Beagle."
+Charles Darwin's masterwork, which argued that all species evolved on the basis of natural selection, resulted from more than 20 years' research following a five-year journey around Cape Horn on HMS "Beagle."
 The book created an immediate stir, since Darwin's theory appeared to contradict the bible's creation story and call into question ideas of divine providence.
 Despite the influence of Darwin's work, very few Victorian scientists took up an atheistic position as a result of reading it.

 This Reform Act was passed by a minority Conservative government led by Frederick, Earl of Derby.
 Its orchestrator was Benjamin Disraeli, who permitted larger extensions to the franchise than the Liberals would have countenanced.
 It virtually doubled the electorate, enabling one-third of adult males in Britain and one-sixth in Ireland to vote in parliamentary elections.
 In a few urban constituencies, working men were an electoral majority.
 A separate act for Scotland was passed in 1868.